-This paper describes the main crack initiation and its propagation in an tensile test in order to evaluate crack path and its behaviour at low and at high values of deformation.
-Both grain boundary chemical properties and X-ray diffraction will be discussed in order to correlate structural transition involved in an Cu-Zn-Al alloy characterized by a PE behaviour.
+In this work, the main crack initiation and its propagation in an tensile test is analyzed in order to evaluate crack path and its behavior corresponding to low and to high deformation values.
+Furthermore, results are associated to X-Ray diffraction in order to correlate structural transition involved in an Cu-Zn-Al alloy characterized by a PE behavior.